Idlewild and Soak Zone: Palace Entertainment: 2007–2025

+Herschend: 2025–present

+On March 18, 2025, it was announced that the park, alongside several other American Parques Reunidos parks, had been purchased by Herschend.

 Areas

 Olde Idlewild

-Olde Idlewild is centered on the park's Philadelphia Toboggan Company Carrousel, (PTC #83) built in 1930 and brought to Idlewild in 1931.
-The Carousel's music is provided by two band organs: an Artizan Style D (fitted with a Wurlitzer #125 roll frame as Wurlitzer rolls are more common than Artizan rolls), which is nicknamed "The Wurlitzan" and a Wurlitzer Caliola.
-Olde Idlewild contains many of the park's traditional amusement rides.
-On the parking lot side of the Merry-Go-Round is the wooden Rollo Coaster, built by Philadelphia Toboggan in 1938 with lumber from the park, using a sawmill built nearby specifically for the project.
-The American Coaster Enthusiasts named the Rollo Coaster a "Classic Coaster," though this designation was rescinded after the installation of the ride's new trains in 2018.
-Sitting in the trees adjacent to the Loyalhanna Creek is the Wild Mouse, added in 1993.
-The Wild Mouse was built by Vekoma and operated at Alton Towers in Staffordshire, England, before being moved to Idlewild in 1993.
-The Scrambler, the Flying Aces, and the Tilt-A-Whirl also surround the Merry-Go-Round.
+Olde Idlewild's centerpiece is the park's Philadelphia Toboggan Company Carousel (PTC #83), built in 1930 and brought to Idlewild in 1931.
+The carousel's music is provided by two band organs: an Artizan Style D (fitted with a Wurlitzer #125 roll frame), and a Wurlitzer Caliola.
+Olde Idlewild contains many of the park's traditional rides.
+On the parking lot side of the carousel is the wooden coaster Rollo Coaster, built by Philadelphia Toboggan Company in 1938 with lumber from the park, using a sawmill built nearby specifically for the project.
+The American Coaster Enthusiasts named the Rollo Coaster an ACE Coaster Classic, though this designation was rescinded in 2018 after the installation of the ride's new trains.
+Sitting in the trees adjacent to the Loyalhanna Creek is Wild Mouse, added in 1993.
+Scrambler, Flying Aces, and Tilt-A-Whirl are also located near the carousel.

 Another group of rides in Olde Idlewild is located around the park's Skooters, added in 1931.
-Surrounding the Skooters is the Balloon Race, Paratrooper, and Spider.
-Below the Paratrooper on the north bank of the is the Super Round Up.
+Also near Skooters are Balloon Race, Paratrooper, and Spider.
+Below Paratrooper is Super Round Up.